 Is There a Better Time of Day to Charge?

 The best time of day to charge also varies, even with clean energy.
 Solar energy, while it can be stored, is obviously not being collected at night.
-Daytime is best to take advantage of solar energy, while the wind blows all the time, but slightly stronger at night.
+Daytime is best to take advantage of solar energy.
+And while the wind blows all the time, it generates more power at night.

 “The Pacific Northwest has a lot of hydroelectric and California is really ramping up its solar,” Schnell also notes.
-Washington state, for instance, has the smallest carbon footprint, and cleanest energy, of any state, with a whopping 86% of their energy coming hydroelectric power, nuclear, and wind.
+Washington state, for instance, has the smallest carbon footprint and cleanest energy of any state, with a whopping 86% of their energy coming from hydroelectric power, nuclear, and wind.

-More EVs are badly needed in Washington, where energy has improved, but transportation has not.
-Despite its clean energy, Washington lacks the number of EVs on the road its neighbors Oregon and California already have.
+More EVs are badly needed in Washington, where energy has improved but transportation has not.
+Despite its clean energy, Washington lacks the number of EVs on the road compared to its neighbors Oregon and California.

 Washington Leading the Way

-While there are only 52,000 EVs on the road in Washington, statistics show there will 4 million new cars by 2045; Washington’s goal is to have nearly all of them be electric.
+While there are currently only 52,000 EVs on the road in Washington in 2020, statistics show that there will 4 million new cars by 2045, and Washington’s goal is to have nearly all of them be electric.
 Washington’s goal is big, but not impossible, and having a state filled with EVs powered by clean energy would make it the nation’s leader in green technology.

-Blink is excited to do our part and partner with utilities, businesses, and consumers to bring green technology to your state, your city, and your home.
-Discover the difference the 80 amp, future-proof, Blink IQ 200 charger can make in your hometown.
+Blink is excited to do our part and partner with utilities, businesses, and consumers to bring green technology to you Discover the difference that the 80 amp, future-proof, Blink IQ 200 charger can make in your hometown.